Albuquerque International Balloon Fiesta Photo Guide

 The secret to the Fiesta's success—and its photographic potential—is the "Albuquerque Box," a unique wind pattern where lower-altitude winds blow south and higher-altitude winds blow north.
 This allows pilots to fly in a figure-8 pattern and land near where they launched, creating the densest concentration of balloons you'll ever see.

 But here's what most photographers miss: the magic also happens in the dark.
-While most tourists arrive at sunrise, photographers who understand light show up at 4:30 AM to capture the pre-dawn glow-ups, the burner ignitions, and the —when propane fire transforms silk balloons into 7-story lanterns against an inky sky.
+While most tourists arrive for mass ascension, photographers who understand light show up at 4:30 AM to capture the pre-dawn glow-ups, the burner ignitions, and Dawn Patrol—when floating propane fires transform silk balloons into 7-story lanterns against the inky black sky.

-This guide will show you how to photograph the entire experience, from those first burner fires to the spectacular mass ascension, and what to do with your afternoon once the balloons land.
+This guide will show you how to photograph the entire experience, from those first burner fires to the spectacular mass ascension, and what to do with your late morning and afternoon once the balloons have returned.

 The Photographer's Timeline: When to Shoot What